 Consider the impact a slow or down internet connection has on a locally owned restaurant, new financial institution or growing call center.
-Every minute a company's owner or office manager can't get answers to their internet or phone issues means a loss of revenue and reputation.
-That can be a crippling problem for businesses that are trying to grow.
+Every minute their owner or office manager can't get answers to their internet or other IT issue means a loss of revenue and reputation.

 What's a fair expectation?

-Chances are, your customer support expectations are completely legitimate.
-But, to be fair, you're no expert in telecom, and you're not certain what to expect from providers like AT&T, Comcast or C Spire Business.
+Your customer support expectations are more than likely completely legit.
+But, to be fair, you're no IT expert, and you're not certain what should expect from providers like AT&T, Comcast or C Spire Business.